CompuTec/wms-docs/user-guide/weight-scales/mettler-toledo.md

-# Mettler Toledo weight scales configuration to work with CompuTec WMS
+# Mettler Toledo weight scale configuration to work with CompuTec WMS

 To correctly configure a weight scale, it is required to create a Template and assign it to the weight scale.
 Next, it is required to choose a work Mode for the scales and finally assign the Template to the scale work Mode.